JDcongote/nufin-test/README.md

 # nufin-test

+Frontend Engineer test for Nufin Germany by Juan Diego Congote García [email](https://www.google.com)

+IMPORTANT: You can find the compiled app inside: https://github.com/JDcongote/nufin-test/tree/master/dist

 # installation

-npm install in the root of the project
+run "npm install" in the root of the project

 # testing

-run npm test to start the unit tests
+run "npm test" to start the jest tests

 # starting/bundling

-run npm start to run the webpack dev server
+run "npm start" to run the webpack dev server

-run npm build to run the production server

-run npm bundle to compile and dristribute the project (inside /dist)
+run "npm build" to compile and dristribute the project (inside /dist)